Rider training centre locations

 Trike riders are encouraged to visit the Motocap website to compare safety and comfort ratings of gear for their ride.

-Training and testing on a three-wheeled scooter
+Training and testing on a trike or three-wheeled scooter

 You must: